RobinsonCastro/Git-Hostgator/README.md

 $ nano post-receive

-Then add the following two code lines to the post_receive file, exit and save.
+Then add the following two code lines to the post_receive file, save and exit.
 ```
 #!/bin/sh
 GIT_WORK_TREE=../ git checkout -f